networkandcode/networkandcode.github.io/_posts/python/2020-05-02-python-lists-tuples-and-sets.md

 ---
-title: python > lists, tuples, and sets
+title: "python > lists, tuples, and sets"
-categories: python
+categories: "python"
 ---

 A comparitive study of Lists, Tuples, and Sets should help in better understanding of these objects as they look kind